 A lively town on the Riviera Maya with a party scene but places to escape to see the real Mexico

-Playa del Carmen of course is a coast town and a few blocks down from Avienda 5 is the beach.
+Playa del Carmen, of course, is a coastal town and a few blocks down from Avenida 5 is the beach.
 It is a narrow strip of sand lined with beach clubs offering the comforts of beds, shade and drinks.
 What is left of the beach is filled with locals, especially at the weekends.
-From here you can peer across the Caribbean Sea towards the island of Cozumel, that is reached by taking one of the ferries that leave regularly from Playa del Carmen.
+From here you can peer across the Caribbean Sea towards the island of Cozumel, which is reached by taking one of the ferries that leave regularly from Playa del Carmen.

 Of course, when visiting somewhere new (or old) we like to try out the local vegan food options.
 Using the trusty Happy Cow app we identified a couple of vegan restaurants in town; the Pitted Date and Succulenta.
 Indeed, there were more that we sadly didn’t get a chance to try out.

 Local 6, Avenida CTM between 1a Ave & Calle Cozumel,

 Located close to Avenida 5, but in a quieter area, the Pitted Date, was a wonderful find.
 Being a completely vegan café makes life so much easier when choosing from the menu.
 There is a lovely shaded outside area to sit or if you wish you can head inside.
 The staff were lovely and extremely helpful.

 We chose a couple of smoothies, the only problem was deciding which ones to have!
 They were totally amazing.
 For our main courses, we ordered a sandwich and a quesadilla, which were beautifully presented and tasted equally good.
 By this time we were bursting at the seams but having gone into the store to use the restrooms where you pass by the display case full of tasty bakery goods, we could not resist the temptation of the chocolate cake.

 We would highly recommend the Pitted Date to anyone wanting some delicious vegan food.
 Even non-vegans would really enjoy this place!